Thank you for your interest in the PhD program at the University of Colorado Denver School of Education & Human Development.

 - Three letters of recommendation - Preferably, two letters should come from faculty in a university program in which you were previously enrolled.
 The recommenders are sent an email with a link to the recommendation form.
 When a recommender submits the form, we receive an email notifying us that a recommendation has been submitted on your behalf.
 The recommendation includes a space for your recommender to cut and paste their recommendation.

-- Two official transcripts from every previous college/university attended — Please submit transcripts from (a) institutions granting previous degrees and (b) institutions from which courses have been taken that you wish to transfer into the program.
+- One official transcript from every previous college/university attended — Please submit transcripts from (a) institutions granting previous degrees and (b) institutions from which courses have been taken that you wish to transfer into the program.
 Transcripts should be issued to you, collected by you, and subsequently sent to the School of Education & Human Development in the original, unopened envelopes.
 Instructions on where to mail transcripts are provided in the application.

 - Master's degree or equivalent